IKIM-Essen/EUCAST_MIC_Extractor/README.md

 - brackets -> Indicates that an effect as monotherapy has not been proven.
 - superscripts -> Link to further information
 - Empty MIC Values

+## License

+_Copyright 2025 by Miriam Balzer & Julian Welling, University of Duisburg-Essen_
+_Licensed under the MIT License_
+_This repository may be copied, modified, and distributed under the terms of the MIT License._